How To Use Massage Gun Attachments

 Unfortunately, not all brands include this attachment, which is a bummer.

-These are the popular massage gun attachments we’ve seen with most guns and believe are must-have.
+These are the popular massage gun attachments we’ve seen with most guns and believe are must-haves.

-When it comes to the build and material they use to make them different brands take different approaches.
-You can expect some of these to be made of silicone, Eva foam, hard plastic, and more.
+When it comes to the build and material, manufacturers take different approaches.
+You can expect some of the attachments to be made of silicone, Eva foam, hard plastic, and more.

 How to Use Massage Gun Attachments – General Rules